dgsbicak/Cell-Phone-Reviews-Amazon/README.md

 Logistic regression gives good performance.
 After testing various over & under sampling techniques, the method that gives the best results will be chosen.

 #### Training on the original data
+The model's ability to predict 1 & 5 starred reviews is very good, however 2nd,3rd and 4th classes has very low recall values(High false negatives), and low precision values (Low true positives).
+Reasons for this:

+1-) Imbalanced data can cause the model to ignore minority classes and overfit the majority class.
+2-) Needs more data.
+10-20k text data is not enough to help the model successfully distinguish a 2 or 3 starred review from other classes.
+3-) It would be very hard even for a human to distinguish between 2 or 3 starred review from one another or 4 and 5 starred review.
+A fair error rate is expected.
+4-) 1 & 5 starred reviews are two opposite end of the spectrum.
+Those reviews contain distinctive words more often, such as "garbage","sucks","excellent", etc.

 ```
 logr = LogisticRegression(solver='sag',multi_class="multinomial",n_jobs=-1)
 logr, logr_preds = simple_eval(logr,X,y)